Permafrost/Tundra/SERVICES.md

 * `$document` is an `IData` document from which all leaf values are to be fetched.
-* `$classes` is a list of Java class names that the is used to filter the returned values: only those leaf values that are instances of these classes are returned.
-If not specified, all leaf values regardless of class are returned.
+* `$class` is an optional Java class names that the returned leaf values are required to be instances of.
+If not specified, defaults to `java.lang.Object`.

 #### Outputs:

-* `$values` is the list of all leaf values in the given `IData` document that are instances of the given classes, or all leaf values if no classes are specified.
+* `$values` is the list of all leaf values in the given `IData` document that are instances of the given class, or all leaf values if no class was specified.

 ---